 - Active lifestyles.

-A bright, colourful certificate is provided for this age phase in the resource download.
-The certificate can be awarded after the child has completed all the competences, or when they have successfully completed each competence area, e.g. cooking.
+A certificate is also provided.
+The certificate can be awarded after the young person has completed all the competences, or when they have successfully completed one competence area, e.g. cooking.

 Is there something wrong with the page?
 Do you have a suggestion or would like to see something on this page?